enriquepablo/peer/doc/remote-auth.rst

   Re-type new password:
   Adding password for user lgs@yaco.es

-As you can see, emails are using as identifiers for PEER users.
+As you can see, emails are used as identifiers for PEER users.

 .. note::